yubin-park/cs534/README.md

 - Proposal (due 10/30): 15%
 - Elevator Pitch (due 11/04): 10%
   - Elevator pitch needs to address 1) why the problem is important or interesting, 2) what are existing solutions, and 3) how you plan to solve the problem differently
-  - Teams are required to present this in **2 minutes** - that's why it's called elevator pitch.
+  - Teams are required to present this in **2 minutes** - that's why it's called the elevator pitch.
 - Presentation (due 11/27): 25%
 - Report (due 12/13): 50%